 Step #3: Register with the Nationwide Mortgage Licensing System and Registry

-All mortgage licenses are submitted and processed through NMLS, the Nationwide Mortgage Licensing System.
+All mortgage licenses are submitted and processed through the NMLS, the Nationwide Mortgage Licensing System.

 Register and complete the correct registration application, authorize the registry to pull a credit report, and pay any registration fees.